uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/discussion-tre-federation.md

     - What is the sound of one hand clapping?
   - Governance around this broader idea of a TRE as a "federation of smaller sub-TREs"
     - Is "thinking federal" from the get-go useful?
 Possible?
-  - Data & queries: how can we ever harmonise data enough for a federated query to return coparable answers?
+  - Data & queries: how can we ever harmonise data enough for a federated query to return comparable answers?